 The Kickidler staff productivity monitoring software shows you in detail how much time your employee put into their work duties.
 It then compares it to the amount of time they waste on personal matters or if they're freelancing on the side or being idle.
 You can track each employee using customized settings that depend on their work duties.
-Other features on the Kickidler tracking software include:
+Other features on the Kickidler employee tracking software include:

 - Screen video activity recording and replay of employees' activity and actions on the work computer.
 You can apply filters to watch specific parts of the video.

 - Provides remote monitoring of employee work computers to manage the keyboard and mouse and view clipboard.
 Also, it enables the transfer of files between administrator and employee computers.

 - Keylogger integration function to record keystrokes of the things staff type in every program on their computer.
 It can include email and other web-based applications, social media, office software, etc.

 - Data Leak Protection or Data Loss Protection functions (DLP).
 Kickidler allows you to easily detect insider threats by collecting data when there is an employee computer usage violation.
 For example, it could be unauthorized access to confidential information.
 Thus you can track such activities that help you to curtail insider data theft risks.

 - Customize and track the beginning and end of each employee's workday and break time, including vacations and business trips.